-It is required under the Texas Family Code that a spouse be notified when a family law case has been opened.
-This means they must be informed that you the Petitioner have asked the Court to do something that might affect the Respondent's (other spouse) legal rights.
+Under the Texas Family Code, it is required that a spouse be notified when a family law case has been opened.
+This means they must be informed that you, the Petitioner, have asked the Court to do something that might affect the Respondent's (another spouse) legal rights.

-It is not enough for you the Petitioner to tell the Respondent (your spouse) about the lawsuit.
+The Petitioner, it is not enough for you to tell the Respondent (your spouse) about the lawsuit.
 You must follow the Texas Rules of Civil Procedure in giving legal notice.

-Read on as we answer some of the of our most frequently asked questions regarding serving documents in a family law case.
+Read on as we answer some of our most frequently asked questions regarding serving documents in a family law case.

 Does my spouse have to get notified after I file my petition?

-It is up to the party filing the suit to make sure the proper steps are followed to notify their spouse or a respondent of the case.
+It is up to the party filing the suit to ensure the proper steps are followed to notify their spouse or a respondent of the case.

 There are several methods to notify your spouse of the case.
 Which one you are allowed to use will depend on the facts of your case.

 What methods of service can I use to notify the other party?